Jones Day

 Jones Day is an American multinational white-shoe law firm based in Washington, D.C.
 Founded in 1893, the firm was originally headquartered in Cleveland, Ohio.
-It has represented over half of the companies in the Fortune 500, including Goldman Sachs, General Motors, McDonald's, and Bridgestone.
+It has represented more than half of the companies in the Fortune 500, including Goldman Sachs, General Motors, McDonald's, and Bridgestone.
 Jones Day has also represented the campaign of President Donald Trump, in 2016 and 2020.

-Many attorneys from Jones Day have served as federal officials and judges, including U.S. Supreme Court Justice Antonin Scalia, former White House Counsel Don McGahn, former U.S. Solicitor General Noel Francisco, former Federal Trade Commission chairwoman Deborah Platt Majoras, and U.S. court of appeals judges Jeffrey Sutton, Gregory G. Katsas, Timothy B. Dyk, Chad Readler, and Eric E. Murphy.
+Many attorneys from Jones Day have served as federal officials and judges, including U.S. Supreme Court Justice Antonin Scalia, former White House Counsel Don McGahn, former U.S. Solicitor General Noel Francisco, former Federal Trade Commission chairwoman Deborah Platt Majoras, and U.S. court of appeals judges Jeffrey Sutton, Gregory G. Katsas, Timothy B. Dyk, Chad Readler, Eric E. Murphy, and Eric Tung.

 History

 Jones Day was founded in Cleveland in 1893 as Blandin & Rice by two partners, Edwin J. Blandin and William Lowe Rice.
 Frank Ginn joined the firm in 1899, and it changed its name to Blandin, Rice & Ginn.
 Rice was murdered in August 1910.
 In 1912, Thomas H. Hogsett joined the firm as partner, and it became Blandin, Hogsett & Ginn that year, and Tolles, Hogsett, Ginn & Morley a year later after the retirement of Judge Blandin and the addition of partners Sheldon H. Tolles and John C. Morley.
 After Morley retired, in 1928, the firm adopted the name Tolles, Hogsett & Ginn.

 In its early years, the firm was known for representing major industries in the Cleveland area, including Standard Oil and several railroad and utility companies.

 In November 1938, managing partner Thomas Jones led the merger of Tolles, Hogsett & Ginn with litigation-focused firm Day, Young, Veach & LeFever to create Jones, Day, Cockley & Reavis.
 The merger was effective January 1, 1939.
 The firm's Washington, D.C., office was opened in 1946, becoming the firm's first office outside Ohio.
 In 1967, the firm merged with D.C. firm Pogue & Neal to become Jones, Day, Reavis & Pogue.

+Legal actions against unions

-Jones Day has represented several companies in legal proceedings against labor unions.
+In the late 2010s and early 2020s, Jones Day represented several companies in legal proceedings against labor unions, including unions for employees of The Boston Globe in 2018 and Slate and Politics and Prose in 2021.